“I’m locked out! How do I reset my password?”

 Apple IDs are used for all kinds of things, including accessing your iCloud account.
 So if you’re struggling to log into iTunes, the App Store, or even an iCloud email account, chances are you’ll need to reset your Apple ID login details to regain access.

 You’ll be asked to enter your email address to continue.
-If you’re not even sure which email address you used to register for an Apple ID, scroll to the bottom of the page and press look it up.
+If you’re not sure which email address you used to register for an Apple ID, scroll to the bottom of the page and press look it up.
 Otherwise, press continue.

 From here, you’ll be asked a series of security questions to ensure that it’s really you, after which you’ll be able to set a new password and access your Apple services once more.